realfastvla/rfpipe/README.md

 ## Installation

 `rfpipe` requires the [anaconda](http://anaconda.com) installer on Linux and OSX.
-The most reliable install process adds two custom channels and a new build environment.
+The most reliable installation is for Python3.6 and adding conda-forge:

 ```
 conda config --add channels conda-forge